bioconda/bioconda-utils/docs/source/contributor/building-locally.rst

 The above commands do the following:

-- Install a separate miniconda installation in a temporary directory:
-   - Set up bioconda channels,
-   - install bioconda-utils dependencies into the root environment of that installation,
-   - and write the file ``~/.config/bioconda/activate``
-- Source that new file to specifically activate the root environment of the new installation
+- Creates a new environment with bioconda-utils.
+- Activates the new environment.
+You can later just start at ``conda activate bioconda``
-- Run ``bioconda-utils`` in the new installation:
+- Run ``bioconda-utils`` in the new environment:
    - The ``lint`` command will run the lint checks on your recipes
    - The ``build`` command will run the build pipeline